 As a result of cutting down on regular domestic products I experienced significant healing from many of the symptoms: I regained some speech and was able to sit up for longer.
 I also relieved the symptoms of eczema - (areas of dry and peeling skin, sometimes itchy).
 For me the eczema is particularly brought on by laundry products.

-For now I would just like to share my book review for a book relevant to those with MCS.
+I would like to share my book review for a book relevant to those with MCS.

 At the time when I was severely ill, I very much wanted a book that could help me to take steps to detox my environment.
 I found the wonderful Allergy Survival Guide, but the information was already out of date.